ju-bezdek/langchain-decorators/README.md

 ## Tool calling

-Implementing tool calling with LangChain can be a bit of a hassle: you need to manage chat history, collect tool response messages, and add them back to history.
+Implementing tool calling with LangChain can be a hassle: you need to manage chat history, collect tool response messages, and add them back to history.

 Decorators offer a simplified variant that manages this for you.

-You can use either the native LangChain `@tool` decorator or `@llm_function`, which offers a few quirks like handling bound methods, allowing dynamic tool schema generation (especially useful to pass in dynamic argument domain values), etc.
+You can use either the native LangChain `@tool` decorator or `@llm_function`, which adds conveniences such as handling bound methods and allowing dynamic tool schema generation (especially useful for passing dynamic argument domain values).

 ```python
 import datetime